rafalmiedzinski/Z-lambda/README.md

 <h3 align="left">Installation</h3>

 To use Z-lambda, you must have a C++ compiler installed on your system.
 The program can be compiled using any standard C++ compiler.
 Simply download the source code and compile it on your system.
+For lunux and macOS simply execute bash file:

+<pre><code class="language-bash">
+./compile.sh
+</code></pre>

+or manually compile z-lambda:

+<pre><code class="language-bash">
+g++ main.cpp ExperimentData.cpp thermo.cpp -o zlambda -pthread -std=c++11 -O3
+</code></pre>

 <h3 align="left">Usage</h3>